 April 2021: We decided to come back to this prompt and continue it as our challenge this month!
 Amanda and Andrea had not joined our group for this previous prompt, so they wrote entirely new stories.
 Jake, Patrick, and I continued our own from last year.
 Hope you enjoy!

-Our picture this time comes from Jake's Pinterest board.
+March 2020: Our picture this time comes from Jake's Pinterest board.
 I picked it, and he told me that it's a character from Magic the Gathering (a trading card game).
-He looked cool to me!
-It's funny that Jake and Hubby's stories turned out so similar, though as Jake said, they forked hard at the very end.
+The character looked cool to me!
+It's funny that Jake's and Patrick's stories turned out so similar, though as Jake said, they forked hard at the very end.
 Read on to find out what we came up with...